 With its proximity to the city, people are moving to North Jersey to find the best of city and country life.
 Some of the most beautiful cityscape views in the country provide a spectacular backdrop for those who call this part of the state home.
 North Jersey is also a significant cultural hub and is home to the New Jersey Opera, the New Jersey Symphony Orchestra, and the New Jersey Ballet Company

 And the North Jersey swamps Bruce sang about now make a great place for nature lovers to explore.
 Many organizations have helped clean up the pollution that plagued the area for years, and now it’s the perfect place for excursions and eco-cruises.
-If you’re interested in relocating to this part of the state, here are some of the best towns in North Jersey.
+If you’re interested in relocating to this part of the state, here are some of the best towns to live in North Jersey.

-A large, single-family home in Ho-Ho-Kus, New Jersey, features a two-car garage, steep gables, and a stucco exterior.
+A large, single-family home in Ho-Ho-Kus — one of the best towns in New Jersey — featuring a two-car garage, steep gables, and a stucco exterior.

-Ho-Ho-Kus, New Jersey, is one of the best places to live in New Jersey for families, thanks to its charming suburban feel.
+Ho-Ho-Kus is one of the best places to live in New Jersey for families, thanks to its charming suburban feel.

 (Source: Christie's International Real Estate Group New Jersey via Facebook)

-2. Ho-Ho-Kus, NJ
+1. Ho-Ho-Kus, NJ

 New York City may just be 27 miles away, but it’ll feel like another world compared to Ho-Ho-Kus’s tree-lined streets dotted with traditional colonial architecture.
 With a population of just over 4,000 and a median age of 43, this charming town is one of the best places to live in New Jersey for families and features top-rated schools and rich historical landmarks, like The Hermitage, a then-house and now-museum that once hosted George Washington, Alexander Hamilton, and other top presidential aides in 1778.

 In addition to the strong schools, families enjoy Ho-Ho-Kus because of its low crime rate.
 These amenities don’t come cheap, though.
-While Ho-Ho-Kus’s cost of living is lower than Manhattan's, it’s still more than 41 percent higher than the national average and boasts an average home price in the million-dollar range.
+While Ho-Ho-Kus’s cost of living is lower than Manhattan's, it’s still more than 41 percent higher than the national average and boasts an average home price in the millions.

 Jersey City is one of the best towns in North Jersey for NYC commuters.